Based on 16 reviews

 The full moon season holds special importance for pilgrims, adding a deeper spiritual dimension to the trek.
 The Saga Dawa Festival, celebrated in May or June, is a highlight of the year, attracting thousands of devotees to honor Lord Buddha’s enlightenment and teachings.

-Winter, from October to April, brings harsh weather and heavy snowfall, making trekking and travel routes inaccessible.
+Winter, from October to April, brings harsh weather and heavy snowfall, making trekking and travel routes difficult to access.
 While the monsoon season from July to August can bring occasional rain, it rarely disrupts trekking activities in this region.

 By planning your trip during the optimal months, you can enjoy a safe, scenic, and spiritually fulfilling Luxury Kailash Mansarovar Yatra.